 “We do not consider “Cheap” as an option even in our marketing campaigns”, explains Martin Andreev a VP of Operations of HostColor.com, a well-known middle-sized web hosting provider.
 He adds that his company can not be found in any Search engine by keywords like “cheap hosting” or “cheap web hosting”.
-The company he runs has been around for more than 10 years and saw the hosting business changing.
+The company he runs has been around for more than 12 years and it’s managing team has been part of the rapidly changing web hosting industry.
 We are speaking to Martin about Host Color’s business and about his view about hosting industry’s developments.

 Hi Martin, good to have you here.
 If you have to describe Host Color with a few words, what would you say?
 Is it a “Shared Hosting provider”, is it a “cheap hosting provider” or anything else?

-It is my pleasure.
+It is my pleasure to do this interview for B10WH.
 Thank you for the opportunity.
-Speaking about Host Color I would say “Shared Hosting” or “Quality Web Hosting” and would never use the word “cheap”.
+Speaking about Host Color I would say just “Quality Web Hosting”.
+It could be also “Shared Hosting”, “cPanel Hosting” or “Quality Dedicated Hosting”, but not “cheap”.
 I don’t understand “cheap” as “low in price”.
 In web hosting “cheap” does not refer to the price.
 It refers to unreliable.
-I know that many people would disagree with me, but just take a loot at all those “cheap hosting” offerings.
-They are not based on quality of the support, stability of the hardware systems, redundancy of the network or on how does the hosting company’s support work.
+I know that many people would disagree with me, but just take a look any of those “cheap hosting” offerings.
+They are not based on the stability of the hardware systems, redundancy of the network or on how does the hosting company’s support work.
 All they say to customer is “you can get it cheap”.
 And “cheap” means a lack of standards.
-Cheap means that someone got a budget server with one hard drive and put a few hundreds of virtual hosting accounts on it.
+Cheap means that someone got a budget server or even a desktop computer with one hard drive and put a few hundreds of virtual hosting accounts on it.
 This is exactly what any reputable web hosting company must not do!

 “Cheap” is not an option for Host Color.
-Nothing is cheap and we do cheap.
-We do “low cost”, quality based Shared Hosting, VPS and Dedicated servers.
+Nothing is cheap and we do not do cheap.
+We do “low cost”, Quality Shared Hosting, VPS and Dedicated servers.
 Hope that this answers your question, despite that I would not use such words to describe Host Color’s business.

 What would you say then?

 It is on our website.
-We say we do “Web hosting about people, not about gigabytes”.
+We say we do “Web hosting about people, not about websites”.

 How important is Shared Hosting in your customer portfolio?

 Why Indiana?
-It doesn’t sound like a good location for a hosting provider?
+It doesn’t sound like a popular location for a web hosting provider?

-It is good!
-We are very close to Chicago and the location works great both for all American customers, no matter they are from East coast, West coast or live in the central part of the country.
+It is very good however!
+We are very close to Chicago (the ping time is 4.5 ms) and the location works great for all American customers, no matter they are from East coast, West coast or live in the central states.
 It is great location for Canadian customers as well.
 The RTT (Editor’s note: Round-trip time) is low for Europe and Asia as well.

 You claim to offer redundant network.
 Which provider do you have?

-We are connected to Level3 and Cogent and working to add Tiscali (Tinet) and a one more provide or quality bandwidth in Q2 or Q3 of 2011.
-We are also using a few smaller IP bandwidth providers which operate in Central U.S. Our network is reliable and we guarantee 100% up-time in our Service Level Agreement.
+We are connected to Level3, Cogent and to Internap through a local ISP.
+We are also working to add two more provide or quality bandwidth in Q1 – Q3 of 2013.
+One would provide access to European peering to our customers, while the other one would shorten the RTT to Asia.
+We are also using a few smaller IP bandwidth providers which operate in Midwestern U.S..
+Our network is reliable and we guarantee 100% network uptime in our Service Level Agreement.
 Most of our Shared and Dedicated servers customers are currently enjoying more than 1300 days up-time.
 However I should say that there is more to be done and we are working on it.

 I saw that Host Color manages customers’ accounts with a control panel named NextColor.
 I wasn’t able to find anyone else to using that one.
 Tell me more about it.
 Is it a proprietary technology?

 Yes.
-We developed it in 2003 – 2004 and it was probably the best server automation software on the market at the time.
+We developed it in 2003 – 2004 and it was one of the best server automation software on the market at the time.
 However we decided not to release a commercial distribution and to use it in-house only.
-In 2010 we moved to cPanel/WHM however.
+This wasn’t the best decision for other control panel itself, because we did not work hard to update it the way commercial hosting automation panels are updated.
+So in 2010 we have decided to migrate all customers of ours to cPanel/WHM.
 We still have a few thousands of customers on NextColor, but we decided to migrate to cPanel.
+I know that we have plans to rebrand our control panel and to release a commercial version, but this would happen in 2013 – 2014.

 Why?
 Do you say your control panel isn’t good enough?

-No, I’m not saying that!
-It is an excellent software.
+I don not say that!
+It is an excellent web server automation software.
 It is stable, secure and easy to use.
 However we are not a software producer.
-We are hosting provider.
-And we decided to focus in web hosting, not in producing a hosting automation software.
+We are a web host and we decided to focus in providing high quality web hosting, not in developing a hosting automation product.
 We are spending on improving the network, on testing and then implementing the best hosting automation standards and to continue providing the best possible customer support.
 These are very different from software development.

 There is one more thing.
 We have seen that cPanel has become truly great software automation product within the last few years.
 Most web hosts abandoned the server management systems they used to use to migrate to cPanel.
 If we didn’t migrate our customers to cPanel we’d loose value.